Dog Bloat: Symptoms, Causes, Treatment, and Prevention

 Great Danes and Bloat

 I love Great Danes and have owned several.
 Right now, I have two neutered males.
 Of all dog breeds, Danes are the most susceptible to dog bloat.
-In fact, most veterinarians agree that more than one-third of all Danes will experience at least one bout with bloat in their lives.
+In fact, most veterinarians agree that more than one-third of all Danes will experience at least one bout of bloat in their lives.
 This startling fact is why I became interested in learning more about the condition.
 It’s a shame that such a beautiful, gentle, noble breed would be at risk of such a terrible condition.

 There is some debate about whether raised feeding dishes can help.
-Some dog experts think that they can help prevent bloat, while others say it actually encourages the condition.
+Some dog experts think that they can help prevent bloat, while others say they actually encourage the condition.
 I’m not a vet, but from my personal experience with Great Danes, using raised feeding seems to help with digestion.
 I’ve had a couple of Danes that would often regurgitate their food when they ate from a floor-level dish.
 When we switched to raised food bowls, the dogs stopped throwing up.